Help is available for anyone impacted by the Northeast Philadelphia medical jet crash

 You can call 1-800-Red-Cross or click here to visit their website.

-According to PECO and PGW, crews are working to restore power and gas service to homes impacted by the plane crash.
+According to PECO and PGW, crews were working to restore power and gas service to homes impacted by the plane crash.

+258 homes were without power after emergency crews requested service be shut off, PECO said.

+"PECO crews have now restored electric service to all those it is safe to do so," the agency said in a statement.

 For help, you can call PECO's emergency line at 800-841-4141 or go to their website by clicking here.